ATHENA

 Known Relatives: Zeus (father), Metis (mother), Gaea (great-grandmother), Ouranos (great-grandfather, deceased), Cronus, Rhea (paternal grandparents), Oceanus, Tethys (maternal grandparents), Chiron, Pluto, Neptune (uncles), Apollo, Ares, Dionysus, Hephaestus, Hercules, Hermes (half-brothers), Venus, Artemis, Eileithyia, Eris, Hebe, Persephone (half-sisters), Demeter, Hera, Vesta (aunts), Alex Aaron, Cupid, Hermaphroditus (nephews), Aeneas (nephew, deceased), Harmonia (niece)

-Base of Operations: Olympus; on Earth, a country home in Vermont
+Base of Operations: Olympus; on Earth, a country home in the green mountains of Vermont

 Powers/Abilities: Athena possesses the conventional powers of the Olympian gods including superhuman strength, the inability to age upon reaching adulthood, immunity to terrestrial diseases and harm from conventional means and a regenerative ability that heals wounds rapidly should she indeed be injured.
 Athena is stronger than the average Olympian goddess (Class 25) and can lift about 35 tons optimally.
 Athena wields certain magical abilities which allow her to fly at great speed, change her size or form to appear as another person, animal or object, render herself and other beings invisible from mortal eyesight (for example when she was a secret participant in the Trojan War), create illusory images, animate inanimate objects, and control the shape and form of objects or people (notably she changed the physical appearance of Trey Rollins, the New Warrior youth aka Aegis).
 Athena can also project mystical energy bolts, cross the distance between dimensions and materialize objects.